Ritual as Urban Infrastructure

 Cultural infrastructure prevents cultural erosion.

-Preservation is ultimately about behavior.
+Preservation ultimately concerns behavior.

 Toward a Diplomatic Practice of Documentation